West has adopted devious strategy to engage India in anti-China games: Lavrov

 New Delhi, Dec 09: In the backdrop of the tensions along the Line of Actual Control, Russian foreign minister Sergey Lavrov said that the western powers have adopted an aggressive and devious policy to engage India in anti-China games by promoting Indo-Pacific strategies.

 He also accused the Western powers to undermine Russia's close partnership and privileged relations with India.
-He made the comments during the general meeting of the state run think tank Russian International Affairs Council.
+He made the comments during the general meeting of the state-run think tank Russian International Affairs Council.

 Amidst border row, India exported more, imported less from China in 2020